fernandobhz/github-issues/README.md

 ### Github search API

 * The github search api says that results might be incomplete due timeout.
 We are not checking if the result are complete or not.
 But that result has the most popular libs the should be enough.

-### Pagination

-* Pagination could do better to detect the last page
-* Pagination could be more performatic

 ### Client data validation